rekire/MaterialColorGenerator/README.md

 # Material Color Generator

 This is a small tool which should you help to select the right colors for your project.
+If you like this tool please star it.

 You can specify your main color and you will get the matching colors for UI Elements as described in the [Building Apps with Material Design](https://youtu.be/LtD7eJp2ILo?t=6m1s) talk about Wear 2.0 on the Google